 Look familiar??
 Another 42′ Krogen was enjoying some time in Annapolis.

 After sleeping off my two days and three flights, I met our friends Kirk and Gisela for lunch.
 They are our cruising “mentors,” having spent 15 years circumnavigating the globe on their sailboat.
-We have learned so much from their experiences, and have soaked up as much information as possible from them.
-We spent hours catching up, as I relayed all that we’d experienced over the past year.
+Scott and I learned so much from their experiences, and soaked up as much information as possible from them over the years.
+We spent hours catching up, as I relayed all that we’d experienced since leaving home.

 Then it was up to Baltimore, where I made several stops for lunch, drinks and dinner over the next few days, before joining my football gang for the Baltimore Ravens home opener.
 I walked to meet them for breakfast, happy to be back in the land of row homes and roof top decks.